Remarkable chassis and steering, engine response, traction and precision, all round usability, 4WD option

 What is it?

 Then we get into what’s new: an eight-speed automatic controversially replaces the seven-speed twin clutch, currently a six-speed manual only comes with the non-Competition M3, which isn’t coming to the UK.
 In the previous M3's final year on sale, less than one per cent of buyers went manual.
 You’ve only got yourselves to blame.
-Instead the only choice is the high spec M3 Competition (which only partially accounts for the steep price increase to £74,755) and from July you’ll be able to order it with four-wheel drive.
+Instead the only choice is the high spec M3 Competition (which only partially accounts for the steep price increase to £74,755), but as of July 2021 you could order it with four-wheel drive.

 LED lights are standard, there’s a 12.3-inch dash display and another 10.25-inch centre screen for the infotainment, three zone climate control, 16 speaker Harman Kardon hifi, gesture control – all before you get to the option packs, such as £7,995 M Pro which brings carbon ceramic brakes and a raising of the speed limiter from 155 to 180mph.